 - The same applies to the length of stay you offer to your guests.
 I see many hosts who have a three day minimum.
 That’s fine when you’re established and fully booked.
 But if the bookings aren’t coming in, reduce your minimum to a two or even one day stay.
 (And be sure that you have a cleaning fee that makes it worthwhile).
 In many years of hosting (yes, before Airbnb started) I’ve found that short term guests often return for longer stays and recommend you to their friends – as long as you’ve ensured that they’ve had a great time.
 Also, seven one nighters in a week might be a lot of work but it could mean seven new glowing reviews.
 You can change your minimum stay period at any time

 - Remember that the most important word is ‘you’.
 When you’re tweaking your copy write phrases such as ‘you will enjoy sitting on the patio’ or ‘you’ll find that your apartment is equipped with a full kitchen’.
-Your listing can always be improved to make the guests imagine themselves right their in your property.
+Your listing can always be improved to make the guests imagine themselves right there in your property.
 In fact, there’s nothing wrong with saying ‘imagine yourself admiring the view’ or similar

 - If your area hosts conferences and business meetings, contact the organisers.
 Many people who are travelling on business are pretty fed up of hotel chains and prefer somewhere where they can really relax after a hard day’s work